ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 30. used literal string SQL expression or statement with query object in python
 31. used session object, filter(), text(), with parameters to link textual SQL to ORM mapped columns expression
 32. linked tables with relationship patterns, one-to-many, many-to-one, one-to-one, many-to-many using relationship() directive
+33. constructed and committed a parent table object to the database providing mapped attributes to establish relationships with its child table
+34. inserted multiple rows and columns into a parent table and its child table using add() and add_all()